OpenBB-finance/OpenBB/website/content/terminal/portfolio/_index.md

 - **Type** - The type of the security.
 Use Cash/Stock/Crypto/ETF as appropriate
 - **Price** - The price the security was added or removed at, on a per-unit basis
 - **Quantity** - How much of the security in question was added or removed
-- **Side** - Whether or not you bought or sold.
+- **Side** - Whether you bought or sold.
 Use Buy/Deposit/1 to add to the portfolio or Sell/Withdrawal/0 to remove from the portfolio a search criteria, country, sector or industry.

 Furthermore, the chosen Excel sheet above also has additional columns but these are _optional_.
 The OpenBB Terminal